 Change in Control.
-If a Change in Control (as defined in the 2021 Plan) of the Company occurs, our board of directors or the Committee may, in its discretion, provide for one or more of the following with respect to awards under the 2021 Plan: (i) the continuation, assumption or replacement of outstanding awards; (ii) the acceleration of vesting and exercisability of outstanding awards; (iii) the cancellation of unvested and unexercised awards; or (iv) the cancellation of awards in exchange for payment to participants in cash equal to the difference, if any, between the fair market value of the consideration that would be received in the change of control transaction for the number of shares subject to the award and the aggregate exercise price (if any) of the shares subject to the award.
+If a Change in Control (as defined in the 2021 Plan) of the Company occurs, our board of directors or the Committee may, in its discretion, provide for one or more of the following with respect to awards under the 2021 Plan: (i) the continuation, assumption or replacement of outstanding awards; (ii) the acceleration of vesting and exercisability of outstanding awards; or (iii) the cancellation of awards in exchange for payment to participants in cash equal to the difference, if any, between the fair market value of the consideration that would be received in the change of control transaction for the number of shares subject to the award and the aggregate exercise price (if any) of the shares subject to the award.